M17 (amateur radio): Error control

 Three methods are used for error control: binary Golay code, punctured convolutional code and bit interleaving.
 Additionally, exclusive OR operation is performed between data bits and a predefined decorrelating pseudorandom stream before transmission.
 This ensures that there are as many symbol transitions in the baseband as possible.
 A 16-bit cyclic redundancy check (CRC) code is used for data integrity assurance.

 Application functions

-The M17 protocol was primarily designed for amateur radio use.
+The M17 protocol is designed for use in amateur radio communications.